Beastwick18/nyaa/docs/clients/default-app.md

 # Open with Default App Configuration

-> [!WARNING]
-> These changes are only present on the up-to-date main branch.
-The latest release `v0.6.3` does not support download clients.

 This "client" only opens the selected items magnet link using your default application.

 ## Default config